-The time spent by an employee in traveling to and from schools in excess of the regular workday hours for training purposes shall be administered in accordance with established practice.
+The time spent by an employee in traveling to and from schools in excess of the regular workday hours for training purposes shall be administered in accordance with established practice and applicable law.

 Notice of training opportunities will be posted to the extent possible.